 Queen Elizabeth II and the Duke of Edinburgh had four children Charles, Anne, Andrew, and Edward.
 Prince Charles and the late Princess Diana then, of course, had Princes William and Harry.
 Charles’ sister, Anne, had one son, Peter Phillips, and one daughter, Zara Tindall.
 Neither have titles.
 Andrew, the Duke of York and his ex-wife, Sarah “Fergie” Ferguson, are the parents of Princesses Beatrice and Eugenie.
-And his younger brother, Edward, Earl of Sussex also had two children Louise and James.
+And his younger brother, Edward, Earl of Wessex also had two children Louise and James.

 So where do each of these royals fall in the line of succession?

 Most people are aware that Prince Charles is the first in line to take over the throne after his mother.
 His oldest son, Prince William, is second in line and his son, Prince George, is third.
 His little sister, Charlotte, is fourth in line thanks to the Succession to the Crown Act which amended the system so that males no longer take precedence over their older sisters.
 Their younger brother, Louis, who was born in April 2018, is fifth.

 After the birth of each of William’s children, Harry’s place in the line was bumped down.
 The Duke of Sussex currently sits at sixth in line and when his son was born he became seventh bumping his great uncle Prince Andrew to the eighth position.
 The Duke of York’s daughters, Beatrice and Eugenie, are ninth and 10th respectively.